devvyyy/Devvy-Hack/Engine Hacks/ChapterScreen/README.txt

     returns the gems that should be drawn for that chapter's intro (so make sure you don't have more than 256 chapters).

-    The default table, Example1, has all its entries set to 0x3F = (0011 1111)b, meaning all six gems should be drawn for every chapter.
+    The default table, Example1, has most of its entries set to 0x3F = (0011 1111)b, meaning all six gems should be drawn for most chapters.
 I encourage you to experiment with other values, no greater than 0x3F though, because there's only six gems.
 This can be done by opening Example1.dmp in a hex editor like HxD for example.
 Alternatively, create your own table and change ActiveGemsTable's path in Tables/Tables.event to refer to your table.

-    If having active gems be determined by ROM data is too rigid for you, I created a GetGemMask function.
+    If having active gems be determined by ROM data is too rigid for you, you can change how ChapterScreen/Procs/ChIntro/GetGemMask.asm operates.
-    Feel free to change how it determines the gem mask.
-It can be found in ChapterScreen/Procs/ChIntro/.

     I've made it so that the palette of the background relief changes depending on which combination of gems are active (there's 64 different palettes to match each of the 2^6 possible combinations).
 Each